 - Second release of 2011, and just the 7th overall coin in the America the Beautiful Series from the United States Mint.

-- Ships in an individual plastic flip, mint tube of 10, or Monster Box of 100 coins.
+- Ships in an individual plastic capsule, mint tube of 10, or Monster Box of 100 coins.

 - Consists of five troy ounces of .999 fine silver.